jayasimhareddy2006/AQI/README.md

-#By
-se24ucs004-A.Jayasimha Reddy
-se24ucse035-C.Manish Chandra Reddy
-se24ucse034-M.Chanakya Mohan Reddy
-se24ucse062-M.Likith

 # AQI Monitoring using a Simple Reflex Agent

+By
+SE24UCS004 - A. Jayasimha Reddy
+SE24UCSE035 - C. Manish Chandra Reddy
+SE24UCSE034 - M. Chanakya Mohan Reddy
+SE24UCSE062 - M. Likith
 ## Introduction

 Air pollution is a serious environmental problem that affects human health and the ecosystem.
 The Air Quality Index (AQI) is a numerical scale used to indicate the level of air pollution and its potential impact on health.